 - If your child loses coverage under your spouse’s coverage, you may add this child to your plan

 - If you get married or form a domestic partnership, you may enroll your new spouse or domestic partner and his/her eligible children

 This policy is adopted by the City of Seattle in accordance with WAC 82-60-034.
 It explains a new "procedure for requesting an adjudication of disputes or appeals...regarding the payment or denial of any claim for benefits" under our self-insured medical plans.

 Benefits Exception Policy

-The purpose of this policy is to define exceptions to the enrollment period deadlines established by the Personnel Department by which City employees are permitted to make changes to their own coverages in benefit plans governed by Section 125 of the Internal Revenue Code.
+The purpose of this policy is to define exceptions to the enrollment period deadlines established by the Seattle Department of Human Resources by which City employees are permitted to make changes to their own coverages in benefit plans governed by Section 125 of the Internal Revenue Code.